A guide to our website licensing

 The attribution statement will differ depending on the rightsholder’s preferences.

-Using lesson content if third party copyright is present
+Using lesson content if third-party copyright is included

 Educational use in UK schools by teachers and pupils